Billwee/Clicky-Game/README.md

 - If an incorrect choice is made a shaking animation is run on the image grid and a game over message is displayed asking the user to try again.

-- The highest score for the user's session is also displayed in the scoreboard.
+- The highest score for the user's session is also displayed on the scoreboard.